-The uniqueness of this steak isn't just its size, it's how you cook it.
+The Towering T-Bone from our Meat Department isn't unique just because of its size, but how you cook it too!
 That's because you cook it standing up on the grill.
 So no char marks or anything.
 Sounds weird, right?
 It may sound weird, but it tastes AMAZING.

 While I am no red meat expert, I've had my share of really good steaks from a variety of restaurants that specialize in giving their guests great cuts of meat from Ruth's Chris to The Palm in New York to Bull & Bear in Orlando.
 I have to say -- honestly -- I would put this steak up against any of those.
 It's super buttery, velvety and juicy.
 And all I put on it was salt and